-So iPhone 8, 8 Plus, and X have wireless charging.
+So iPhone 8, 8 Plus, and X have wireless charging (read our iPhone X review article if you have not yet).
 But did you know that Apple limits them to 5 Watts (for safety reasons, I assume)?
 So even if you have a Qi wireless charging pad that supports 7.5 Watts or more, your iPhone will still be charged slower.

 The latest iOS 11.2 update (still in Beta) seems to remove this limiter and now allows your iPhone 8, 8 Plus, and X to be charged at 7.5 Watts – meaning, they will be wirelessly charged faster than before.